-Section 4 - On Call/Call Out
+8.7 On Call/Call Out

-10.4.1 On Call - Payment Date
+a) On Call - Payment Date

-When an employee is advised that they are "on call", that is immediately by telephone or radio pager contact, they shall be paid straight time wages in accordance with the following schedule:
+When an employee is scheduled for an "on call" shift they will be compensated accordingly at the commencement of the shift.
+They shall be paid straight time wages in accordance with the following schedule:

 Monday - Friday, inclusive - two (2) hours pay/day Saturday, Sunday and Holidays - three (3) hours pay/day Sunday 12:00 midnight to 7:00 a.m.
-Monday - two (2) hours pay/day

-10.4.2 On Call Actual Hours Worked
+Monday - two (2) hours pay/day b) On Call Actual Hours Worked c) On Call - Employee Completed Work d) On Call - Division of Duty